ferthelet/phase-1-callback-functions/README.md

 ## Learning Goals

-- Understand that we can pass functions as arguments in JavaScript
+- Understand that we can pass functions as arguments in JavaScript.
-- Define callback functions
+- Define callback functions.

 ## Passing Functions as Arguments